LucasDelfino92/morrowindsharp/mw#.md

 What these options do is simple:

 - **Merge** merges the contents of the file being installed with those of the file of the same name already installed.
 The new files will take priority over the old files, overwriting as necessary.
 This is useful when installing an update file which only includes certain files from the new mod.
+You could also use it to merge optional patches into the main file when these are downloaded from the same mod page.
 - **Replace** replaces the contents of the already installed file with those of the newly installed file.
 This is akin to uninstalling the old file, and installing the new file.
-It is recommended you use this option whenever a mod has received a new update, as the update may not necessarily overwrite the old files.
+It is recommended you use this option whenever a mod has received a new update, as the update may not necessarily overwrite the totallity of the old files.
 - **Rename** installs the new file as a separate mod with a different name.
-In the case of compilation pages, this is a very useful feature as it lets you keep the different files (mods) as different installed mods.
+In the case of compilation pages, this is a very useful feature as it lets you keep the different files as different installed mods.

 > The guide will tell you when you need to merge, replace, or rename files in order to avoid problems.